-Economy, how do you frighten me?
-Let me count the ways.
+Economy, how dost thou frighten me?
+Let me count the ways:

-- The yield curve is inverted -- which often foreshadows a recession or even a depression.
+- The yield curve has been inverted recently, which often foreshadows a recession or even a depression.

-- There might be a housing bubble (or there might not be, or there might be), and rising interest rates are finally starting to hit that market.
+- It appears that there is a housing bubble, and teaser interest rates are finally starting to expire.
 Consumer spending has been driven by people cashing in on the cheap equity in their homes.
-Who knows what will happen if housing prices fall -- reducing homeowners' equity and their ability to use that equity to buy new gadgets from, say, China?
+Who knows what will happen if housing prices fall, reducing homeowners' equity and their ability to use that equity to buy new gadgets from, say, China?

 - Consumer debt ratios are already at all-time highs.

 - And then there's the dollar.
 We're running record budget deficits and record trade deficits -- meaning that other countries are lending us money so that we may sustain our lifestyle.
 If they pull the plug on us, we could face a further plummeting dollar -- likely resulting in inflation, stock market troubles, and a real decline in both wealth and income.
 (Wow, I haven't even mentioned war, terrorism, hurricanes, oil, derivatives, secular bear markets, or Sith Lords.)